bojdell/es-workshop/README.md

 6. Be semi-comfortable navigating your terminal of choice (ideally POSIX)

 ## Indexing the Dataset
-The sample dataset for this workshop was obtained from Twitter by retreiving recent tweets from the ["100 Best Tech People On Twitter"](http://www.businessinsider.com/100-best-tech-people-on-twitter-2014-2014-11?op=1) (excluding retweets).
+The sample dataset for this workshop was obtained from Twitter by retrieving recent tweets from the ["100 Best Tech People On Twitter"](http://www.businessinsider.com/100-best-tech-people-on-twitter-2014-2014-11?op=1) (excluding retweets).
 These handles are listed in `data/handles.txt` with a few updates for handles that have changed over the years.

 This data is contained in the archive `data/tweets.zip`.
 Expanding this archive inside `data/` yields a directory `data/tweets/` cointaining JSON files of tweet data for each handle in `data/handles.txt`.
 This data was fetched using the script `data/fetch_tweets.rb`, which can be re-run to update the data (you will need to obtain your own [Twitter API key](https://apps.twitter.com/) to do this).